 But each program has in common a commitment to excellence and high standards.
 In addition to teaching solid, effective martial arts techniques, they instill in our students the values of respect, discipline, and hard work.

-Carbondale Park District students learn the Mushin Ryu style of jujitsu.
-This martial art originated in California.
+Carbondale Park District jujitsu students learn the Mushin Ryu style.
+This martial art, sometimes spelled jiu jitsu, originated in California.
 Professor David Bellman, tenth-degree (judan) black belt, heads up the style.
 The Carbondale Park District’s jujitsu instructor is Sensei Mark Hurling.

 Mushin Ryu Jujitsu teaches: